 In order to ensure appropriate and reasonable accommodations, freshmen or new transfer students must visit the Office of Academic Skills (OAS) to meet with the Director before the first day of classes or as soon as possible during the first week of the semester.
 During this meeting the Director and student will review the necessary academic needs and accommodations for each course for the semester.
 The result of this meeting will be the “Accommodation Letter to the Professor,” a letter that aids the student and professor in the discussion of her/his academic accommodations.
 Some accommodations, such as audio textbooks or other assistive technologies, could take longer to arrange so the student should request these during the semester before they are needed.

-Returning students can expedite this process by filling out the Accommodation Request Form at the end of the previous semester for the following semester or as soon as possible during the first week of the semester.
+Returning students can expedite this process by filling out the Accommodation Request Form prior to the first day of classes or as soon as possible during the first week of the semester.

 NEED MORE INFORMATION?